 It’s the night before Christmas and all through the house, not a creature is stirring… except for your wide-awake kids who are super-jazzed for the big holiday.
-How the heck do you maintain routines and keep their sleep habits rolling along smoothly when the biggest day of the year is tomorrow?!
+How the heck do you maintain routines and keep their sleep habits rolling along smoothly when you’ve got kids amped for a big celebration the next day?

 We checked with a few experts to see if there is something — anything — we parents can do to help our kids chill out and bunk down when the biggest holidays of the year are fast approaching.
 While there is no answer that will fit every family, one of these tips may (hopefully) do the trick, especially if you’ve waited until the last minute and still have some holiday prep to take care of.

 It’s vital to stick to your normal bedtime routine as much as possible, Christine Brown, a certified child sleep consultant and the founder of Bella Luna Sleep Consulting, tells SheKnows.

 “Children love wonderment but crave predictability,” she explains.
 This means you definitely do not want to rush them into bed — they can and will sense something’s afoot.
 This goes whether you’re at home or traveling for the holidays.
 “Having the connection time with parents before bed will help them to relax and settle into sleep,” explains Brown.

 Daytime routines are just as important